Sewing collars & leashes with an LK-1900BN bartacking machine

 Remove the faceplate

-These are some of the screws I suggested you ask the seller to break free for you (and apply some anti-seize compound).
+These are screws I suggested you ask the seller to break free for you (and apply some anti-seize compound).
 The first time you remove the faceplate, if those screws are hard to turn, don't try to do it on the machine.
 Remove the arch & follow the instructions I gave there.
 If you round one of these heads off, it will be a lot of work to fix.

 A downside to changing clamps this way: It's messy & tedious.
 Replacing the screws with philips or hex heads would make it easier (use a magnetic-tip driver).
 It will still be messy.
 You'll need to occasionally add grease because you'll lose some each time you swap clamps.